Greevee/DashBoard/README.md

 # GamerDashBoard
 ##Introduction
-This is a Net.ASP webpage which allows monitoring of a local PCs hardware and Teamspeak 3 Client.
-It displays the information on a wi-fi-enabled smartphone or any other newer device with a browser, that has javascript enabled.
-The Colors and the background can be customized.
+This is a Net.ASP application which allows monitoring of a local PCs hardware and Teamspeak 3 Client.
+It provides a little server and allows displaying the information on a wi-fi-enabled smartphone or any other newer device with a browser (if javascript is enabled).
+The colors and the background can be customized.
 Its optimized for 1280x720 resolution!

 Displayed Information:
  - CPU usage